-A 'Class Book' is used to encourage children's enjoyment of literature across the curriculum.
+A 'Key Text' is used to encourage children's enjoyment of literature across the curriculum.
 This is read every day and is used as a stimulus or 'hook' for the planned learning across different subjects within the curriculum.
+Reading Comprehension activities are planned for weekly within the English lessons and/or Guided Reading sessions.

-During Year 2, whole class guided reading is taught to ensure that texts are appropriate to each important phase of the early reading journey.
+Within the EYFS and Key Stage 1, whole class guided reading is separated for each year group, to ensure that texts are appropriate to each important phase of the early reading journey.